mist64/cbmbus_doc/5 TCBM.md

 TCBM only allows the primary addresses 8 and 9, practically limiting the bus to (disk) drives.
 This also limits the number of busses to two: One for drive 8, and one for drive 9.

+XXX the bus doesn't know about 8/9, only about 0/1 to signal, which *bus* it is...

 A device still has multiple channels, and all data transmission is still byte stream based, because these are properties of the layers 3 and 4, which are retained in TCBM.

 TCBM has 8 data wires, but reduces the IEEE-488 signal wire count by three.
 (XXX REN doesn't count.)